 How to Make Your Pie Crust

 Making a gluten-free pie crust is unlike making a regular pie crust.
-When you make a regular pie crust, the gluten bonds hold the flour mixture well.
+When you make a traditional pie crust, the gluten bonds hold the flour mixture well.
+You’ll roll out the pie crust before placing it in your pie dish, being careful not to overwork the gluten.

-Baking the Crust Ahead of Time: If you want to bake the pie before adding the filling (in case you have a pre-made canned pie filling of sorts), simply add a few fork indentions to the bottom of the pie crust to allow steam to escape, then bake it in a 400º F oven for 12-15 minutes or until the edges are browned.
+Baking the Crust Ahead of Time: If you want to bake the pie before adding the filling (in case you have a pre-made canned pie filling of sorts), simply add a few fork indentions to the bottom of the pie crust to allow steam to escape, then bake it in a 400º F oven for 12-15 minutes or until the edges are slightly golden brown.
 Cool completely on a wire rack.

 Don’t Feel Like Making a Homemade Gluten-Free Pie Crust?
 You can buy a ready-made gluten-free pie crust from Wholly Gluten Free.
 I’ve seen them at Sprouts and Trader Joe’s.
+The pie crusts are shallower, so you may need to adjust the amount of filling you add.

 More Recipes

-You might like these recipes too:
+You might like these recipes, too:

 - 3-Ingredient Gluten-Free Graham Cracker Crust